novifinancial/tss-ecdsa/README.md

 Additionally, no notions of Identifiable Aborts are implemented.
 If a node crashes, the protocol will halt until that node comes back online.
 In addition to implementing the necessary cryptographic checks to identify and attribute malicious behavior, some notion of synchronous timeouts is also required.

-Furthermore, the Key Refreshing portion of Auxilary Info & Key Refresh (CGGMP20 Figure 6) is not yet implemented.
+Furthermore, the Key Refreshing portion of Auxiliary Info & Key Refresh (CGGMP20 Figure 6) is not yet implemented.

 While some thought has been put into handling invalid messages (duplicate messages are ignored, as are some malformed ones), this has not been evaluated fully.
 Additionally, message authenticity (i.e. that a given message is actually coming from the sender in the "sender" field) is currently assumed to be handled outside of the protocol, by whatever networking code is shuttling messages around.